hughbien/quirk/README.md

     $ quirk
     17 mile-run
      3 walk-dog
-    -3 quit-tv

 Habits are stored in plaintext in `~/.quirk`.
 You can use `quirk -e` to add/remove entries.
 Habits start on the day of the first mark by default.

     2012/01/01 walk-dog

 The first line means you walked the dog on `1/1`.
-You can specify the last day for a habit using the `$` prefix:
+You can specify the first/last day for a habit using the `^`/`$` prefixes:

+    2012/01/01 ^walk-dog
     2012/01/30 $walk-dog

-This means I'll stop the habit on `1/30`, it's just a temporary goal for 1 month.
+This means I'll start on `1/1` and end on `1/30`, it's just a temporary goal for 1 month.

-# TODO

-* remove quitting habits
-* remove ^ start habit days

 # License